BonBon-exchange/archived-bonbon-web-browser/README.md

 We don't collect any personal data or browsing history.
 We do send some events to Nucleus.sh in order to understand how users are using BonBon Browser.
 Those events are no more than "open_app", "add_browser", "switch_board"... and will be removed when I will be more confident that the UX is good.

-Instead, the browsing history is locally stored and encrypted.

 To stay up to date with the project, submit bugs, and submit features, please join:

 - Discord server: [https://discord.gg/hrpp8G9Fqs](https://discord.gg/hrpp8G9Fqs)